 Cloud service providers must only dispose of business information, including copies, under instruction from your agency.

+The adoption of cloud services requires specific digital skills and expertise.
 You should include information management specialists in the planning and implementation of cloud computing.

 It is essential that contracts with cloud service providers ensure that business information created, stored and managed in the cloud is: